 Your total tax bill for the year is much more important than the amount you get back as a refund when you file.
 In fact, you’re better off adjusting your income tax withholding and estimated tax payments so you get a very small refund, or none at all when you file.

 Many people who receive smaller refunds this year may still be paying less in tax for 2018 than they would have under the old tax law.
 Early last year, the IRS issued new income tax withholding tables for employers, which reduced the amount of money many taxpayers had withheld from their pay.
 That means they got bigger paychecks for most of 2018.
-Even if the difference in every paycheck didn’t seem that large, it adds up over the course of a year.
+Even if the difference in every paycheck didn’t seem that large, it adds up over a year.

 Instead of comparing 2017 and 2018 tax year refunds, ideally, news reports should compare people’s 2018 tax bills (not refunds) using 2017 tax laws, with their actual tax bills for 2018.
 Comparing the same year under both the old and new laws would be a more accurate way to see how the new laws affect people because their financial situation and other factors may have changed year over year.
 For example, if they made more or less money in 2018, that could affect their tax bill more than tax law changes.